 - Our Enriched White Breads MUST be kept in the refrigerator.
 Freeze if not eaten within 5 days.

-- Keep your bread in an air tight, sealed container.
+- Always keep your bread in an air tight, sealed container.

-- Tips for your buns: slice and use your toaster's “Bagel” setting (We recommend only toasting the inside of the bun.
+- Tips for toasting your buns: slice and use Bagel setting (We recommend only toasting the inside of the bun.
 This is what your “Bagel” setting is designed for).